till-valhaalla/TCPC_Flask-project/README.md

 ##Technologies:
 The following tools were used to creaate the application:
+- George Washington
+- John Adams
+- Thomas Jefferson
--FLask web python framework
+- FLask web python framework
--Heroku service for hosting
+- Heroku service for hosting

 ## To run locally:
 install git